Heroin Addiction Can Transform a Productive Life into a Disaster

 These statistics may mean nothing to the mom or dad who are forced to watch their beloved child lose everything to addiction.
 All they want to know is that there is a solution that works for the majority of those who use it, that results in lasting sobriety.
 Many of these families have been finding this solution in the Narconon drug and alcohol rehabilitation program.

 The Narconon program is long-term and residential.
 This gives the addicted person the time to truly focus on their recovery.
 It takes time, work and guidance to rebuild that life, to establish a sober foundation that will last far into the future.

 Narconon Sauna Program Helps Address Cravings that Drive the Addiction

 For the addicted person, it’s the cravings that drive them to use the drug again and again.
 They are so strong that the person will neglect family and friends and goals to chase the drug, something he would never do if he were not addicted.
-The Narconon sauna program directly addresses these cravings, providing relief.
+The Narconon sauna program directly addresses these cravings, helping to provide relief.

-It’s called the Narconon New Life Detoxification Program.
-This Narconon sauna program uses time in a low-heat sauna, moderate daily exercise and a strict regimen of nutritional supplements to activate the body’s ability to flush out old drug residues.
+This sauna program uses time in a low-heat sauna, moderate daily exercise and a strict regimen of nutritional supplements to activate the body’s ability to flush out old drug residues.
 These residues become lodged in the fatty tissues of the body where they can stay for years, helping to trigger cravings even years after drug use stops.
 Those completing this step say their outlooks are brighter and they can think more clearly.
 Most say that cravings are reduced and some even say they are gone.

 Find out about the Narconon program that has successfully helped individuals overcome their addiction for over 50 years.